rishi25bai11009-eng/IPSP-project/README.md

 Interface - Command Line Interface (CLI) - The primary method of interaction, providing a fast and efficient way to manage data.

-GETTING STARTED
+STEPS TO INSTALL

 To get a local copy of this project up and running, follow the steps below.

-Prerequisites

-You need to have Python 3.x installed on your operating system.
+STEP 1 : You need to have Python 3.x installed on your operating system.

-Installation and Execution
+STEP 2 : Installation and Execution

 Clone the repository: